Here are the various folding cameras in my collection. Other groups can be found elsewhere:

 The effect was near immediate.
 The M3 sold well.
 Other manufacturers introduced models with multiple framelines.
 Viewfinders were made larger and brighter.
 Canon introduced the VT in 1956 as their first rangefinder which no longer emulating the screwmount Leicas.
 Nikon introduced the superb SP in 1957.
 And Canon and Nikon started to invest in developing SLR cameras, which would soon take over the world.
 So perhaps the introduction of the Leica M3, the ultimate rangefinder, started or at least accelerated the demise of that very type of camera.

 A Leica M3 with Summicron 50mm f/2 collapsible lens.
-This example is a double stroke model, later production had a single stroke windlever.
+This example from early 1957 is a double stroke model, later production had a single stroke windlever.

 Rear view of a Leica M3, showing two flash connectors and the hinged camera back with film reminder dial.

 (left) The same Leica M3 with Summaron 35mm f/3.5 lens.
 As the viewfinder of the M3 had too large a view for 35mm frame lines to be fitted, a set of 'spectacles' was needed which would make the 50mm frame lines appear wider and adjust the focus of the rangefinder patch accordingly.
 The later M2 had a reduced viewfinder view and therefore a build-in 35mm frame.
 The spectacles can be removed from the lens by setting the focus to infinity and unscrewing the locking nut on top.
 A little ball hidden under the spectacles then serves as an infinity lock.